MicrosoftDocs/azure-reference-other/studio-module-reference/anomaly-detection.md

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

-This article introduces the modules provided in Azure Machine Learning Studio (classic) for anomaly detection.
+This article introduces the modules provided in Machine Learning Studio (classic) for anomaly detection.
 Anomaly detection encompasses many important tasks in machine learning:

 -   Identifying transactions that are potentially fraudulent.
 -   Learning patterns that indicate that a network intrusion has occurred.